Chapter 2

 Chewing is initiated by a central pattern generator which strums a constant background of repetitive firings.
 Each firing is then customized by complex arrangements of facilitating and inhibiting effects and reflex responses to a vast network of receptors in and around the mouth order to enable the musculature to control the chewing pathways according to the feel of the food.
 Receptors in the jaw muscles that constantly track the position of the lower jawbone enable the system to rapidly detect and respond to unpredictable changes such as sudden fracturing or shifting of the bolus.

-Positive feedback loops protect the teeth and their supporting tissues by only allowing the jaw closing muscles to shower down their full forces after the periodontal receptors have signaled multiple bite contacts.
-26 Because of these loops, maximal voluntary bite force is positively correlated with bite stability.27 28.
-Even simply anesthetizing the teeth causes a significant reduction of maximal voluntary bite force.
-29
+During functional activities, positive feedback loops protect the teeth and their supporting tissues by only allowing the jaw closing muscles to shower down their full forces after the periodontal receptors have signaled a stable bite.26 As a result, maximal voluntary bite force is positively correlated with bite stability.27 28.
+Even simply anesthetizing the teeth causes a significant reduction of maximal voluntary bite force.29

-Negative feedback loops protect the system by rapidly interrupting jaw closing muscle activity in response to nociceptive afferent feedback supplied by mechanoreceptors distributed abundantly throughout the tissues.
+Negative feedback loops protect the three mandibular joints by rapidly interrupting jaw closing muscle activity in response to nociceptive afferent feedback supplied by mechanoreceptors distributed abundantly throughout the joint tissues.
 Periodontal mechanoreceptors cover the roots of the teeth like the fingers of a glove and are sensitive enough to detect a force of 1.5 grams or an occlusal discrepancy of .02 millimeters.
 Even acoustic signals, mechanical vibration, electrical stimulation of pulpal nerves, and pain from almost any area of the face can activate protective reflexes.
-Once triggered, these reflexes can shut down jaw closing muscle forces fast enough to prevent a stone in a bolus from damaging a tooth.
-31 32
+Once triggered, these reflexes can shut down jaw closing muscle forces fast enough to prevent a stone in a bolus from damaging a tooth.31-32

 "Imagine that your job requires you to walk constantly through a very narrow hallway that has a series of boards protruding from the wall every two feet.
 These boards are so situated that the top of your right shoulder hits each one as you walk by.
 Your choice is then to allow your shoulder to hit the boards or learn to reposition your shoulder slightly lower so that it is below the level of the boards as you pass by.
 Of course, your choice would be to learn quickly to walk with your right shoulder slightly lower than your left to avoid any trauma from the boards."